 Well, you can do something like this:

 Now, you can achieve this with semi-modular and regular power supplies as well, but it means dealing with cable extensions and adding even more clutter to your build.

 It’s better to go with fully-modular power supplies if you see yourself making aesthetic improvements down the line.

 Although I know there are quite a few impressive power supplies at every price point, I’ve tried to stick to models that are available across most regions.

 For manufacturers that vary part numbers by region, I have included the base part numbers ones to make your search easier.

 PSUs Between 500W and 600W

 I don’t recommend going modular at this wattage range unless you really need to because these units do end up being a bit too pricey for my liking.
-However, people building PCs with smaller form-factors or aiming for low-power systems might find them worth it.
+However, people building PCs with smaller form-factors with low-profile GPUs that need every bit of space they can get, or if you’re aiming for low-power systems, you might find them worth it.

 Best 550W Modular Power Supply Unit (PSU)